 There’s quite a bit going on in this project compared to some of the previous ones, so I have illustrated the top level schematic sheet with a few notes to show power flow through the system.

-Let's start looking at the schematics from power input.
-With the goal of attaching this product to large generators and other industrial plants, plus automotive applications we need to be very careful with the input power.
+Let's start looking at the schematics from the power input.
+With the goal of attaching this product to large generators and other industrial plants, we need to be very careful with the input power.
 The huge starter motors in large generators can cause enormous flyback voltages and other chaos.

 To deal with the potentially damaging and inconsistent input voltage during a motor being cranked, I’ve gone a little overboard for the input power filter.